Alexander Lippisch: Postwar work in the United States

-Convair

-Advances in jet engine design were making Lippisch's ideas more practical, and Convair became interested in a hybrid (mixed power) jet/rocket design which they proposed as the F-92.
-In order to gain experience with the delta wing handling at high speeds, they first built a test aircraft, the 7002 which, on June 9, 1948, became the first jet-powered delta-wing aircraft to fly.
-Although the U.S. Air Force lost interest in the F-92, the next test model 7003 was designated the XF-92A.
-This led Convair to proposing delta wing for most of their projects through the 1950s and into the 1960s, including the F-102 Delta Dagger, F-106 Delta Dart and B-58 Hustler.

 Ground effect aircraft

-From 1950–1964, Lippisch worked for the Collins Radio Company in Cedar Rapids, Iowa, which had an aeronautical division.
+From 1950 to 1964, Lippisch worked for the Collins Radio Company in Cedar Rapids, Iowa, which had an aeronautical division.
 It was during this time that his interest shifted toward ground effect craft.
-The results were an unconventional VTOL aircraft (eventually becoming the Dornier Aerodyne) and an aerofoil boat research seaplane X-112, flown in 1963.
+The result was an aerofoil boat research seaplane X-112, flown in 1963.
 However, Lippisch contracted cancer, and resigned from Collins.

 When he recovered in 1966, he formed his own research company, Lippisch Research Corporation, and attracted the interest of the West German government.
 Prototypes for both the aerodyne and the ground-effect craft RFB X-113 (1970) then RFB X-114 (1977) were built, but no further development was undertaken.
 The Kiekhaefer Mercury company was also interested in his ground-effect craft and successfully tested one of his designs as the Aeroskimmer, but also eventually lost interest.

+Aerodyne

+Lippisch conceived of a VTOL craft which he called an "aerodyne".
+Its fuselage comprised a large ducted rotor, and the thrust could be varied between downwards for vertical takeoff and landing, and backwards for forward flight.
+He worked principally with two companies in its development.

+The Collins Aerodyne, developed while he was there, had a horizontal-axis rotor with the efflux directed via large flaps located immediately behind it.
+The craft was stabilised by a long, high tail running back from above the flaps.

+The Dornier Aerodyne was a smaller drone which sat vertically for takeoff and landing, and the whole craft rotated horizontally for forward flight.

+Neither type got beyond the prototype stage.

 Death and legacy

-Lippisch died in Cedar Rapids on February 11, 1976.
+Lippisch died in Cedar Rapids on 11 February 1976.
 In 1985, he was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.